heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 You can protect the `main` branch of your repository to prevent any push on it and force signed commits from team members.
 This will force all team members to use signed pull requests to merge your work.

+In order to run multiple commands/actions on the server without closing the connection, you can use what is called a [read-eval-print loop (REPL)](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+To make it simple, a REPL is simply a loop that will ask the user to input commands.
+The loop will then execute the command and display the result.
+The loop will continue until the user decides to exit the loop.

 ## Submission